KoelhoSec/OsintRecon/README.md

 # OsintRecon
 Bash Script to Automate your Recon - Automating Website OSINT

-It will check whois, subdomain enumeration checking live subdomains, and take screenshots of alive subdomains with GoWitness
+It will check whois, subdomain enumeration checking live subdomains, take screenshots of alive subdomains with GoWitness and scan domain with Photon.

+Install Photon:
+apt install photon

 Note: Uncomment Amass if you want o run a deeper recon (Takes longer to run).